awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstanceTypes`  <a name="cfn-eks-nodegroup-instancetypes"></a>
 The instance type to use for your node group\.
-Currently, you can specify a single instance type for a node group\.
-The default value for this parameter is `t3.medium`\.
-If you choose a GPU instance type, be sure to specify the `AL2_x86_64_GPU` with the `amiType` parameter\.
+You can specify a single instance type for a node group\.
+The default value for `instanceTypes` is `t3.medium`\.
+If you choose a GPU instance type, be sure to specify `AL2_x86_64_GPU` with the `amiType` parameter\.
+If you specify `launchTemplate`, then don't specify `instanceTypes`, or the node group deployment will fail\.
+For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the Amazon EKS User Guide\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)